Isidro-Zertucha/Fish-OhMyPosh-Automated-Installation-and-Copy-PATH-From-Bash-Scripts/README.md

 ## Security Notice

-The Linux and macOS scripts require `sudo` access to install Fish and Oh My Posh to system directories.
+The Linux/macOS script requires `sudo` access to install Fish and Oh My Posh to system directories.
 The Windows PowerShell script may require Administrator privileges for optimal installation.
 Always review scripts before running them directly from the internet, especially ones that require elevated privileges.

 ## Prerequisites

-### Linux:
+### Linux/macOS:
 - `sudo` access
-- A Linux system with one of the supported package managers (apt, dnf, pamac, pacman, zypper)
+- Linux system with one of the supported package managers (apt, dnf, pamac, pacman, zypper), or macOS 10.12+ with Homebrew (will be installed automatically if not present)
-- `curl` or `wget` for downloading dependencies

-### macOS:
-- `sudo` access
-- macOS 10.12 or later
-- Homebrew (will be installed automatically if not present)
 - `curl` or `wget` for downloading dependencies

 ### Windows: